-SSR Description Туре Gas Included or Relevant to Baseline or Justification/Explanation Excluded Project challenging to achieve confidence with estimates.
+CCD December T 0 Included Relevant to hadification/Familyantian SSR Description Туре Gas or Excluded Baseline or Project Justification/Explanation challenging to achieve confidence with estimates.
 AC-6 Soil carbon Reservoir / Pool CO 2 Optional for reporting project benefits Included for reporting project emissions Baseline: When included, assumed to have emissions and emission rates according to soil order and baseline conversion activity Project: Emissions calculated using standardized guidance in the Soil Quantification Guidance on the FPP webpage.
 Project Operators may opt to quantify net removals or avoided emissions by updating forest soil carbon inventory Soil carbon is likely a large primary effect of an Avoided Conversion Project.
 It is conservative to exclude the conversion effect on soil from the project accounting, which is why it is optional.
 All projects must use standardized guidance to account for potential soil carbon emissions associated with project management activities.
 If Project Operators choose to quantify net removals or avoided emissions from soil carbon, they may do so by undertaking and updating a soil carbon inventory.
 AC-7 Carbon in in- use forest products Reservoir / Pool CO 2 Included Baseline: Estimated from modeled harvesting volumes Project: Estimated from measured harvesting volumes Included because many Avoided Conversion Projects may significantly change carbon storage in in-use forest products relative to baseline levels.
 Treated as a "source/sink" because forest product carbon is quantified according to the change in harvesting volumes, relative to baseline levels, in each year.
 Of this change (increase or decrease), only the average amount of carbon expected to remain stored for 100 years is included in the final quantification of annual net GHG removals/emissions.
 This approach accounts for CO 2 emissions from decomposition or disposal of wood products (see SSR AC-17).
 AC-8 Forest product carbon in landfills Reservoir / Pool CO 2 Excluded when project harvesting exceeds baseline Included when project harvesting is below baseline Baseline: Estimated from modeled harvesting volumes Project: Estimated from measured harvesting volumes Because of significant uncertainties associated with forecasting the quantity of forest product carbon that will remain stored in landfills, landfill carbon is excluded from quantification in years when project harvesting volumes exceed baseline volumes.
 Landfill carbon is included, however, in years when project harvesting volumes are below baseline levels.
-This casedependent exclusion or inclusion is necessary to ensure that total GHG reductions and removals caused by the Forest Project are not overestimated. dary Effect So AC-9 Biological emissions from site preparation activities Source CO 2 Included Project: Quantified based on measured carbon stock changes in Biological emissions from site preparation are not quantified separately, but rather are captured by measuring changes in included carbon reservoirs (soil carbon, where applicable).
+This casedependent exclusion or inclusion is necessary to ensure that total GHG reductions and removals caused by the Forest Project are not overestimated.
+Secon AC-9 dary Effect So Biological Sources, Si nd Reservoir rs Baseline: N/A Riological emissions from site A0-9 emissions from site preparation activities Source CO 2 moladed Project: Quantified based on measured carbon stock changes in Biological emissions from site preparation are not quantified separately, but rather are captured by measuring changes in included carbon reservoirs (soil carbon, where applicable).
 For other carbon reservoirs,